UCL-CCS/EasyVVUQ/docs/source/installation.rst

 Questions & Troubleshooting
 ---------------------------

-For any problems and questions you might have related to ``chaospy``, please feel free to file an `<https://github.com/UCL-CCS/EasyVVUQ/issues>`_.
+For any problems and questions you might have related to ``EasyVVUQ``, please feel free to file an `<https://github.com/UCL-CCS/EasyVVUQ/issues>`_.